 “I think we’re really making a lot of progress in terms of understanding cancer.
 We’re not sure yet how to use the knowledge we’re gaining,” Moss said, adding that progress has been particularly slow in treatment of Stage 4 cancers.
 “I see real hope.
 The combined use of things that were considered alternative with things that were considered conventional brings together a new entity called integrative oncology … it can only get better and better.”

 Non-profit organizations and initiatives around the world work tirelessly in the fight for a cure as well.
 Stand Up 2 Cancer (SU2C) is one groundbreaking initiative bringing together the best and the brightest researchers and encouraging collaboration instead of competition among the entire cancer community.
-SU2C has hosted historic fundraising telecasts in 2008, 2010 and most recently in September of 2012, where stars like Taylor Swift, Beyoncé, Justin Timberlake, Miley Cyrus, Justin Beiber, Rihanna and many more participate by performing or answering phones.
+SU2C has hosted historic fundraising telecasts in 2008, 2010 and in September of 2012, where stars like Taylor Swift, Beyoncé, Justin Timberlake, Miley Cyrus, Justin Beiber, Rihanna and many more participate by performing or answering phones.

 - For more daily expert updates, follow genConnect on Twitter and Facebook.